gxo-labs/gxo/ROADMAP.md

     *   **Action:** Rewrite the `ValidatePlaybookStructure` function to operate on the new `Workload` structs and add new validation rules specific to lifecycles.
     *   **Detailed Changes:**
         1. The main loop must change from `for i := range p.Tasks` to `for i := range p.Workloads`.
-        2. All log messages and error text must be updated from "task" to "workload" (e.g., `fmt.Sprintf("workload %d ('%s')", i, workload.Name)`).
+        2. All log messages and error text must be updated from "task" to "workload".
         3. All references to `task.Type` must be changed to `workload.Process.Module`.
-        4.  **Add new validation logic:**
-            ```go
-            // In ValidatePlaybookStructure's loop over workloads
-            workload := &p.Workloads[i]

-            // Check for required nested objects
-            if workload.Lifecycle.Policy == "" {
-                errs = append(errs, gxoerrors.NewValidationError(fmt.Sprintf("%s: lifecycle.policy is a required field", workloadDisplayName), nil))
-            }
-            if workload.Process.Module == "" {
-                 errs = append(errs, gxoerrors.NewValidationError(fmt.Sprintf("%s: process.module is a required field", workloadDisplayName), nil))
-            }

-            // Initially, the `gxo run` command only supports the 'run_once' lifecycle.
-            // This validation prevents users from trying to run other lifecycles
-            // before the `gxo daemon` is implemented, avoiding confusion.
-            if workload.Lifecycle.Policy != "run_once" {
-                // This check prepares for the future and provides a clear error message.
-                errs = append(errs, gxoerrors.NewValidationError(fmt.Sprintf("%s: lifecycle policy '%s' is not supported by 'gxo run'.
-Use 'gxo daemon' for this lifecycle.", workloadDisplayName, workload.Lifecycle.Policy), nil))
-            }
-            ```
+        4. Add new validation logic for required nested objects (`lifecycle`, `process`) and to ensure that `gxo run` only accepts `run_once` lifecycles, providing a clear error message for other policies.

 ---